HoTT/book/README.md

 ## Editing the book

 This book is not a community project, but we do welcome our readers to suggest improvements.
 The best way to propose an edit is to [open a pull request](https://github.com/HoTT/book/compare) with your suggested change.
 You can also [open an issue](https://github.com/HoTT/book/issues/new/choose) if you do not have a concrete proposal yet.
+The issues and the pull requests are dedicated to improvements, questions, and other issues pertaining to the HoTT book itself.
+General discussions about homotopy type theory and topics related to the wider HoTT community are welcome at the [homotopytypetheory google group](https://groups.google.com/g/homotopytypetheory) or at the [HoTT zulip](https://hott.zulipchat.com).
 For further directions about editing the book, see the [guidelines for contributions](https://github.com/HoTT/book/blob/master/CONTRIBUTING.md)

 ## Code of conduct